 The consolidated entity seeks to reward executives with a level of remuneration based upon their position and responsibilities.

-The Company's Managing Director/CEO, Mr M E Elliott, is remunerated under an Executive Service Agreement.
-The key elements of the Agreement are:
+The Company's Managing Director/CEO, Mr M E Elliott, who resigned on 24 June 2016, was remunerated under an Executive Service Agreement.
+The key elements of the Agreement were: